dhruval-shah/dhruval-shah.github.io/index.md

   <h1><u>Projects</u></h1>
   <h2>Tile-Matching Game</h2>
   <h3>Overview</h3>
-<p><font size = "2">This is a popular tile-matching game, implemented using a Python GUI toolkit called 'Tkinter'.
+<p><font size = "2">This is a popular tile-matching game, implemented using a Python GUI toolkit called 'TKinter'.
 The objective of the game is to have the player match all the tiles by relying on their memory.
 There are 6 level progressions in this game, although the coding style can allow for a rapid implementation of further levels.
 The player is timed and scored on how quickly they can solve the puzzle.
 The following video gives a demonstration of the game.
 The link to the source code can be found <a href = "https://github.com/dhruval-shah/Tile-Matching-Game/blob/master/Memory_Game_Extended.py">here.</a> The full version of the game can be downloaded <a href = "https://github.com/dhruval-shah/dhruval-shah.github.io/blob/main/Memory_Game_Extended.zip">here.</a></font></p>

 <center><video width = "320" height = "240" controls>
 <source src = "Memory Game Recording.mp4" type = "video/mp4">